-Having a strong willpower I believe is one of the qualities that I see consistently with my clients who make amazing breakthroughs.
+I believe having a strong willpower is one of the qualities that I see consistently with my clients who make amazing breakthroughs.
 I think we all have the ability to turn our ‘willpower’ up if we know how, or have a big enough reason to do this.
-On that note – I think so many of my clients who live with the pain of their anxiety or depression every day for years, and yet find the strength to keep on going, are very strong for what they put up with.
-Because living this way can be so hard and take so much effort that in itself it takes a lot of willpower.
+On that note, I think so many of my clients who live with the pain of their anxiety or depression every day for years, and yet find the strength to keep on going, are very strong for what they put up with.
+Living this way can be so hard and take so much effort that in itself, it takes a lot of willpower.

 Now why on earth would anyone want to stay stuck living with anxiety or depression?

-Well there are a few reasons; one is that our sense of self has a strong need for consistency.
+Well, there are a few reasons; one is that our sense of self has a strong need for consistency.
 Meaning the way we see ourselves needs to be the same from day to day.
-So if you see yourself as a depressed person or an anxious person then sadly it becomes that much harder to shift it.
+If you see yourself as a depressed person or an anxious person, then sadly it becomes that much harder to shift it.
 Actually, this is a very important part of the process when I work with people.
-If they see themselves as an ‘anxious person’ I help people create a new more evolved sense of self that is healthier.
+If they see themselves as an ‘anxious person’, I help people create a new more evolved sense of self that is healthier.

 Another reason why someone may “choose” to stay stuck is that they are scared of failing.
 Sometimes because people are so worried things might not work out for them, they don’t even try.
 This is actually quite common – the fear of failing, for some people is very crippling.

-If you are finding reasons why you can’t make change, or find yourself using justifications of why things are the way that they are, and then please STOP, because it is so destructive to your quality of life.
-You have to uncover why you are doing it first, and then stop it, the sooner the better.
+If you are finding reasons why you can’t make change, or find yourself using justifications of why things are the way that they are, please STOP.
+It is so destructive to your quality of life.
+You have to uncover why you are doing it first, and then stop it – the sooner the better.

 For some people, the reason they sabotage their success is because so far nothing has worked before.
-Perhaps they try meds; counseling or breathing techniques or whatever and nothing works, so they begin to develop a belief system that they will ‘just have to learn to live with it’.
-This is such a destructive thought and I have seen this belief cause so many people so much pain.
+Perhaps they try meds, counseling or breathing techniques or whatever and nothing works.
+They then begin to develop a belief system that they will ‘just have to learn to live with it’.
+This is such a destructive thought and I have seen this belief cause a lot of people so much pain.
 Yet, it is not true.
-I have helped people who have been told by experts that they have to learn to live with it, some have already for 30 years, and when working with me… gone!
-So be wise and conscious of what beliefs you have about who you are and what you are capable of doing/achieving /changing.
+I have helped people who have been told by experts that they have to learn to live with it, some have done so for 30 years.
+However, when they begin working with me…it’s gone!
+Be wise and conscious of what beliefs you have about who you are and what you are capable of doing/achieving/changing.

-Quite often the saboteur will find that they are skeptical or very weary.
-I actually have no problem when potential clients talk to me and are skeptical, why would they not be?
-They have been promised much and had little success so they naturally think it will be the same with me.
+Quite often the saboteur will find that they are skeptical or very wary.
+I actually have no problem when potential clients talk to me and are skeptical.
+Why would they not be?
+They have been promised so much and had little success.
+Naturally, they think it will be the same with me.
 The ones who stick around find out that this is far from true.
-The function of being skeptical is to keep yourself safe, but often safe means doing what we have always done, or thinking what we always thought and as a result we can’t make progress.
+The function of being skeptical is to keep yourself safe, but often safe means doing what we have always done, or thinking what we always thought.
+As a result, we can’t make progress.
 This is so damaging if we are living in pain, because when in pain, your body is screaming for you to grow and do something different.

-Also a common reason for sabotage is the person may be playing out ‘Victim’ mode.
-And when someone is in victim mode, they need life to not work – often because other people are the reason – and hence they look for reasons to be stuck.
+Another common reason for sabotage is the person may be playing out ‘victim’ mode.
+When someone is in victim mode, they need life to not work often because other people are the reason, hence why they look for reasons to be stuck.